robatron/piq/README.md

 All solutions are written in TypeScript and intentionally ignore language features to make the solutions more "C-like" to fit with the spirit of the questions.
 (E.g., not using `Array.prototype.reverse()` when asked to reverse an array.)
 I chose TypeScript because I can use most of the JavaScript dev tooling, (which I think is excellent, especially the test tooling,) and adds typing which JS sorely needs.

-Programming problems and solutions are broken down into several sections:
+Programming problems and solutions are organized by collection:

--   `src/ctci-6th-ed/`: Problems from [_Cracking the Coding Interview, 6th Edition_](https://smile.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/) book by Gayle Laakmann McDowell
+-   `src/ctci-6th-ed/`: Exercises from [_Cracking the Coding Interview, 6th Edition_](https://smile.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/) by Gayle Laakmann McDowell
--   (More coming)
+- (More coming soon?)

+## Usage

+All exercises are implemented as tests.
+Simply run `npm test` to run them.

 ## Todo